Flexion Distraction (COX) Technique

 • returning motion to the spinal joints

-The goal of flexion distraction is to help the spinal pain patient go from "pain" to "no pain" as quickly as possible!
+The goal of flexion distraction is to help patients go from pain to no pain as quickly as possible!

 IRRITANTS: Mechanical and Chemical

-Spine and extremity nerve pain stem often stem from two irritation sources: mechanical and chemical.
-Mechanical irritation stems from mechanical nerve compression while chemical irritation stems from chemical inflammation of the spinal cord and its exiting nerves that extends pain out to the arms and legs.
-Research explains that the degree of pain and disability due to to mechanical irritation depends on the degree of mechanical force on the nerve and further lists chemical inflammatory factors contributing to pain and disability.
+Spinal and extremity nerve pain often stem from two main sources of irritation, mechanical and chemical.
+Mechanical irritation stems from mechanical nerve compression, while chemical irritation stems from chemical inflammation of the spinal cord and its exiting nerves that extends pain out to the arms and legs.
+Research explains that the degree of pain and disability due to mechanical irritation depends on the degree of mechanical force on the nerve, as well as the chemical inflammatory factors contributing to pain and disability.

-This specialized technique used to reduce mechanical nerve compression by lowering disc pressure on the nerve and increasing the size of the nerve opening that the nerve exits from the spine.
-This narrowing of the nerve openings is called spinal stenosis, and our goal of treatment is to reduce that pressure and improve disability and quality of life's activities.
+This specialized technique is used to reduce mechanical nerve compression by lowering disc pressure on the nerve and increasing the size of the opening that the nerve exits from within the spine.
+This narrowing of the nerve opening is called spinal stenosis, and our goal of treatment is to help reverse that process, reducing disability and improving quality of life.

 Improved circulation and reduced local irritation may reduce the chemical agents in the spine and around the nerves that cause pain and disability.
-Specialized MRI studies do show improved circulation following spine manipulation as well as increased ranges of motion of the spine.
-(Kuo, Beattie, Chung, Wong, Sung)
+Specialized MRI studies have shown improved circulation following spinal manipulation, as well as increased range of motion.

 • disc herniation